LLAMA: The Low-Level Abstraction For Memory Access: Design

-Initially, empty \lstinline{struct}s, called tag types, are created to serve as compile time names.
+For a LLAMA data structure definition empty \lstinline{struct}s, called tag types, are created to serve as compile time names.
 Then, a structure is defined via an alias declaration using the \lstinline{Record} construct, containing 2 \lstinline{Field}s of type \lstinline{float}, using the tag types as field names.
 A second structure with 4 fields is then defined in a similar way, referring to the first structure for the second field, thus nesting the first structure.
 Notice that for the last field a static array is specified.